bps1980/minerstat-asic/README.md

 ## Looking for more easy solution?

-Try our new <a href="https://github.com/minerstat/minerstat-asic-hub">ASIC HUB</a> software, what need to install on the ASIC - no external software required.
+Try our new <a href="https://github.com/minerstat/minerstat-asic-hub">ASIC HUB</a> software, what need to install on the ASIC - no external software / computer required.

 ## How it works?